PART 2 - UNRAVELING THE TRAUMA

 “And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him.”
 Rev. 12:9

-Now, that’s some serious “religious trauma” to consider.
-And while those angels did not recover from it, we at this moment in time, right now in this world, can recover and find a deep connection to God and understand HIS TRUE CHARACTER.
+Now, that’s some serious “religious trauma” with severe consequences to consider.
+And while those angels did not recover from it, we can recover and find a deep connection to God and understand HIS TRUE CHARACTER at this moment in time, right now in this world.

 Now, on to the rest of my personal story and recovery.